EliseaJ/ChangingNightSky/README.md

 ## Running the code

-To run the code enter:
+To run the code enter into a terminal:

 `python3 different_view.py`

+Inorder to view the Paper and Presentations make sure latex is instaled on your computer.

+To view the presentation enter:

+`pdflatex paper.tex`

+To view the paper enter:

+`pdflatex main.tex`

+To view the side project presentation enter:

+`pdflatex side_project.tex`